yannicklescure/wiki-md/vscode.md

-# VS Code add-ons
+# Useful extensions for VS Code

-Let's install some useful extensions to VS Code.

-## Extensions

 Here is a good list of extensions: